Aishagojo/30daysofReactjs/README.md

 ## What i will Learne

-During this challenge, I've learned:
+During this challenge, I will learned:

 - Fundamentals of various data structures and algorithms.
 - Problem-solving strategies and techniques.